nimh-dsst/labarchives-api/docs/source/quick_start/first_calls.rst

          ACCESS_KEYID="your_access_key"
          ACCESS_PWD="your_access_password"

-      Then, in your Python code, simply initialize the client:
+      Then initialize the client directly:

       .. code-block:: python